ethereum-optimism/design-docs/protocol/l1-upgrades.md

 - **Auditability:** An upgrade path should be easy to understand, either by reviewing the source code as in the case of a forthcoming upgrade, or by reviewing the on-chain history along with verified source code.
-- **Atomicity:** It should be possible to complete an upgrade of the entire superchain's L1 contracts within one block.
-- **Declarative design:** As much as possible, a developer should be able to simply indicate what bytecode should be deployed, and what storage values (if any) should be initialized or modified.

 ## Non-goals